FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 13. Digitize all of the structures.

-14. Click the Save icon to confirm that you are finished with the digitizing tool.
+14. Click the Save icon to confirm that close the digitizing tool and load the data.

 .. image:: ../img/Workshop/Worksh144.png